 The Town prohibits open-air burning unless you obtain a burn permit, as per the Town's Open-Air Fire By-law.
 An "open-air fire" is defined as a fire in any open place, yard, field or area which is not contained or enclosed by a building or structure, and includes agricultural fires, chimineas, bonfires, and campfires.

-- Permits are available online
+- In-person permits are available for $40

 - There is no fee for farm burn permits on lands zoned for agricultural purposes used for bona fide farming operations